NicolasKheirallah/NextJs-M365-Blog/data/blog/How-To-Upgrade-A-Old-SPFX-Project-To-Latest-One.md

 ---
 date: '2022-12-13T11:51:21.726Z'
 title: Update your old SPFX project to latest SPFX version
-description: Upgrade your older SPFX 1.10 and older spfx project to 1.16.1
+description: Upgrade your older SPFX 1.10 and older spfx project to 1.15 or newer
-tags: ['Power Automate', 'SharePoint', 'Lists']
+tags: ['Dev', 'SharePoint', 'SPFX']
-summary: A guide on how to upgrade your older SPFX 1.10 and older spfx project to 1.16.1 abd newer
+summary: A guide on how to upgrade your older SPFX 1.10 and older spfx project  1.15 or newer
 authors: ['default']
 ---